llm-operator/docs/docs/source/jupyter_notebook.rst

 .. note::

-   By default, pre-configured API key is a JWT token and it can expire.
+   By default, pre-configured API key is a JWT and it can expire.
 You can also pass your API key to the `OpenAI` client.